Load Balancer overview

 Load Balancer user guide

-Load Balancer provides services in Korea, Singapore, U.S. West, Hong Kong, Japan, and Germany Regions.
-Since service details vary in each Region, we provide the user guide by different Regions as the following:
+Load Balancer is available in Korea, Singapore, U.S. West, Japan, and Germany Regions.
+Because service details vary in each Region, we provide the user guides by different Regions as the following:

 Korea, Singapore, and Japan Regions

-NAVER Cloud Platform provides various related resources as well as the guide to help customers better understand Load Balancer.
-If you're a developer or marketer in need of detailed information while you're considering adopting Load Balancer or establishing data related policies, please make good use of the resources below:
+We offer various related resources as well as user guides for you to better understand Load Balancer.
+If you're a developer or marketer in need of details while you're considering applying Load Balancer or establishing data related policies, make good use of the following resources:

 Check FAQs first.